ebmdatalab/kurtosis-pericyazine/README.md

 Analysis and results are together in Jupyter notebooks.
 Notebooks live in the `notebooks/` folder (with an `ipynb` extension).
 You can most easily view them [on nbviewer](https://nbviewer.jupyter.org/github/ebmdatalab/<repo>/tree/master/notebooks/), though looking at them in Github should also work.

-The main analysis is within [Kurtosis - pericyazine](https://github.com/ebmdatalab/kurtosis-pericyazine/blob/master/notebooks/Kurtosis%20-%20pericyazine.ipynb).
-Geographic maps showing usage across England are created in [CCG maps](https://github.com/ebmdatalab/kurtosis-pericyazine/blob/master/notebooks/CCG_maps.ipynb).
+The main analysis is within [notebooks/outlier-analysis_target-identification.ipynb](https://github.com/ebmdatalab/kurtosis-pericyazine/blob/master/notebooks/outlier-analysis_target-identification.ipynb).
+Geographic maps showing usage across England for our targets of interestare created in [outlier-analysis_choropleth-maps.ipynb](https://github.com/ebmdatalab/kurtosis-pericyazine/blob/master/notebooks/outlier-analysis_choropleth-maps.ipynb).

 ## How to cite

 Please cite our paper (when published) or this repo.